abizovnuralem/go2_ros2_sdk/README.md

 9. Camera stream :white_check_mark:
 10. Foxglove bridge :white_check_mark:
 11. Laser Scan :white_check_mark:
-12. SLAM (slam_toolbox) (in the current version is not working, need to fix params)
+12. Multi robot support :white_check_mark:
-13. Navigation (nav2) (in the current version is not working, need to fix params)
+13. WebRTC and CycloneDDS support :white_check_mark:
-14. Multi robot support :white_check_mark:
+14. Creating a PointCloud map and store it
-15. WebRTC and CycloneDDS support :white_check_mark:
+15. SLAM (slam_toolbox) (in the current version is not working, need to fix params)
-16. Creating a PointCloud map and store it
+16. Navigation (nav2) (in the current version is not working, need to fix params)
 17. Object detection
 18. AutoPilot

 ## Your feedback and support mean the world to us.

-If you're as enthusiastic about this project as we are, please consider giving it a :star: star.
+If you're as enthusiastic about this project as we are, please consider giving it a :star: star!!!

 Your encouragement fuels our passion and helps us develop our RoadMap further.
 We welcome any help or suggestions you can offer!